2004–05 Connecticut Huskies men's basketball team

 The 2004–05 Connecticut Huskies men's basketball team represented the University of Connecticut in the 2004–05 collegiate men's basketball season.
 The Huskies completed the season with a 23–8 overall record.
 The Huskies were members of the Big East Conference where they finished with a 13–3 record and were the regular season co-champions.
-They made it to the Second Round in the 2005 NCAA Division I men's basketball tournament.
+Connecticut advanced to the Second Round of the 2005 NCAA Division I men's basketball tournament before losing to North Carolina St. 65–62.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by nineteenth-year head coach Jim Calhoun.

 Roster

 Listed are the student athletes who were members of the 2004–2005 team.